 AI SEO Tools: What Works and What's Just Hype

-Problem is, most of it's horseshit.
+Most of it's horseshit.

 You know the drill.
-ChatGPT hits the mainstream, suddenly every software company has an "AI assistant" that's just the OpenAI API with a fresh coat of paint.
-They charge you $99/month for something you could build in 15 minutes with API credits.
+ChatGPT hits mainstream, suddenly every software company has an "AI assistant" that's just the OpenAI API with a fresh coat of paint.
+They charge $99/month for something you could build in 15 minutes with API credits.

 In 2024, AI became the magic word that makes investors throw money at you.
 Every SaaS company added "AI-powered" to their pitch deck.
 Most didn't change anything meaningful.